 Do you have an aversion to pain and hardship?
 Most of us do.
 We want lives of calm and peace.
 If something bad happens, we clamor to get life “back to normal.”
 We want to right our capsized ship.
 Trials have a way of making us feel alone – like Jesus is asleep in our boat.
 We cry out to Him and wonder why He has allowed our life to take such an awful turn.

-But I have to wonder . . . maybe maintaining the status quo isn’t the best objective.
+Because we hate suffering, most of us would do anything to be rid of it.
+But I have to wonder… maybe getting back to the status quo isn’t the objective that is best for us.
 Maybe, without trials, we would drift off into a peaceful, glassy sea not knowing that the lifeline that keeps us anchored to our Rock has been cut.
-Maybe it’s the tough times that keep us close to Him.
+Maybe it’s the tough times that keep us closest to Him.
+I have seen this played out time and time again in my life.

 Why would God do that?